 - a steep and fast barreling wave

-- the waves at Pipeline have sent hundreds to the hospital through the years, as well as claiming many lives
+- the waves at Pipeline have sent hundreds to the hospital through the years, as well as claimed many lives

 Hurly Pro Sunset Beach presented by Shiseido

-Sunset Beach is located 2 miles and five minutes away from Pipeline and is considered the longest stretch of surfable waves found anywhere globally.
+Sunset Beach is located 2 miles and five minutes from Pipeline and is considered the longest stretch of surfable waves globally.

-Like Pipeline, both beaches showcase winter swells but are utterly calm in the summer months.
+Like Pipeline, both beaches showcase winter swells but are utterly calm in the summer.